OpenWebAdvocacy/website/src/posts/the-digital-markets-act-is-in-force-what-happens-now.md

 * operating systems
 * web browsers

 Being designated means that the gatekeeper must make sure the designated core platform service is **fully compliant with the DMA before the end of the 6 month grace period**.
+That grace period ended today.
 The DMA is ex-ante which means it is the gatekeepers responsibility to make sure and show that they are in compliance.

 The core platform services that have been designated, split by type are: